 - Sprinkle enough flour on the working surface, and roll out it thinly

 - Spread Nutella or thick chocolate sauce, leaving the edges

 - Roll into a log.

-- Once rolled, cut it from the centre.
+- Once rolled, cut it from the center.
 Keep the 1/4 portion in the starting intact

 - Start braiding.
-Take care to twist in a manner that chocolate portion comes on top.
+Take care to twist in a manner that the chocolate portion comes on top.

 - Once complete, tuck the edges.
 Now cut the remaining 1/4 portion on the other side which we left intact in the beginning.